SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - 1937 medium tank reseach cost increased to 175 days from 100
  - 1939 medium tank reseach cost reduced to 175 days from 200

+#### Air Planes
+ - Increased supply from air supply mission to 0.03 supply per plane from 0.01
+ - Increased Transport Plane production cost from 38 to 50

 #### UK
  - Trade with swizerland (military) Production efficiency cap reduced to 5% from 10% Production efficiency growth reduced to 3% from 5%